Search Results for: map ny senate districts by town

 Yeah for the third parties!
 I voted for Larry Sharpe for Governor and Jo Jergenson for President but my views are complicated and often vote for Democrats, after voting Jill Stein Green Party in 2016.

-Generally, I think Biden has been a good change over DJT and glad the Trump era is over and are glad prosecutors and grand jurors are holding him responsible by indicting him for many serious felonies.
+Some thoughts on Joe Biden not seeking re-election.
+Times change, but Biden was been a good change over DJT and glad the Trump era is over and are glad prosecutors and grand jurors are holding him responsible by indicting him for many serious felonies.
 I don’t think Trump can win in 2024, as nothing has changed politically from 2020.

 I think rural people should be left alone and not worship government workers or have parades for them.
 I am no fan of Donald Trump, his speeches are bad, I don’t like Trump’s embrace of radical environmentalists, but do admire the homemade roadside monuments to DJT.